SEALTECH INDUSTRIES

 Commercial-Scale Expertise

 We operate exclusively in commercial, industrial and civil environments.
-Our systems are designed to withstand high-load traffic including forklifts, pallet movers and heavy vehicle access.
+Our horizontal and vertical control joint systems are designed to withstand high-load traffic including forklifts, pallet movers and heavy vehicle access.

 Standards & Specification Compliance

-All installations are completed in accordance with Australian Standards, issued-for-construction documentation and manufacturer technical data sheets.
+All concrete wall control joints sealing are completed in accordance with Australian Standards, issued-for-construction documentation and manufacturer technical data sheets.

 Industrial-Grade Materials